June 22, 2016

 scoliosis and gymnastics

 Certain yoga positions with its twisting in both directions can be potentially harmful to the asymmetric spine as well.
 Here’s a link to a yoga and scoliosis blog a while back.
 People who do yoga tend to be very passionate about it, but it’s important to have an open mind and understand the biomechanics of the scoliotic spine and not induce harm.
 One of our patients, an adult from New Jersey, is an avid yogi.
-After learning our Schroth Best Practice program, she was able to modify her yoga routine and some of her poses to be less harmful for her spine, and still does what she loves – in addition to her Schroth home exercises.
+After participating in our Schroth program, she was able to modify her yoga routine and some of her poses to be less harmful to her spine and still does what she loves–in addition to her Schroth home exercises.

-With respect to rhythmic gymnastics – one study found a ten-fold higher incidence in scoliosis in kids who were involved in rhythmic gymnastics (12%) compared to a control group who were not involved in the sport (1.1%).
-The article hypothesizes that a “dangerous triad” plays an important role in scoliosis etiology: joint laxity, delayed maturity and asymmetric spinal loading.
+For rhythmic gymnastics–one study found a ten-fold higher incidence of scoliosis in kids who were involved in rhythmic gymnastics (12%) compared to a control group who were not involved in the sport (1.1%).
+The article hypothesizes that a “dangerous triad” plays an important role in scoliosis etiology: joint laxity, delayed maturity, and asymmetric spinal loading.
 Similarly, an Australian study measured the prevalence of scoliosis in ballet dancers vs. non-dancers.
 Although they used a small group of patients (n=30), they found that 30% of dancers had scoliosis, compared to 3% of non-dancers (which is similar to the statistic provided for the general US population).

 scoliosis and ballet

 What’s most important to know about scoliosis and sports is that physical activity should always be modified according to each person’s spine.
-During our program, we offer recommendations with respect to daily activities and spine-specific instruction.
+During our program, we offer recommendations about a patient’s specific daily activities as well as spine-specific instruction.

 What Scoliosis 3DC® Patients Are Saying